adiezg/livelesson-git/README.md

 - git init: initialize current folder as a git repository
 - git clone url: brings the git repo from url to current folder
+- git status: tell us what we need to know about our repository
+- git add file: adds file to the staging area
+- gt commit: opens a text editoe to write commit message